alexho01/Cafe/README.md

+# ☕ Java Café Menu Ordering System

-This Java-based Café Menu Ordering System allows users to browse and order from categorized menu sections such as Hot Coffee, Cold Drinks, Iced Tea, and Bakery items.
-Customers can select item sizes, quantities, and receive a full receipt detailing the subtotal, 13% tax (HST), and total.
-The system supports dynamic user input, including a universal "done" command to complete an order from any point.
-It generates timestamped receipts saved to local files for recordkeeping.
-The program uses object-oriented design and includes robust input validation, ensuring a smooth and user-friendly ordering experience via the terminal.
+This project is a **Java-based Café Ordering System** that allows customers to browse and order from categorized menu sections such as **Hot Coffee, Cold Drinks, Iced Tea, and Bakery items**.
+The system provides a smooth, interactive ordering experience directly through the terminal.

+---

+## 🔑 Key Features
+- **Categorized Menus** – Organized sections for Hot Coffee, Cold Drinks, Iced Tea, and Bakery items
+- **Customizable Orders** – Choose item sizes, quantities, and adjust selections dynamically
+- **Receipt Generation** – Provides a detailed receipt with **subtotal, 13% HST tax, and total**
+- **Timestamped Records** – Receipts are automatically saved to local files for recordkeeping
+- **Universal `done` Command** – End an order at any point with a single keyword
+- **Object-Oriented Design** – Built with clean modular classes for scalability
+- **Robust Input Validation** – Prevents invalid selections and ensures error-free ordering
 Cafe Example:

 Ordering: